Impossible Whopper

 The Impossible Whopper is a veggie burger sold by Burger King.
 It is a variant of the Whopper, with a burger patty made from a meat alternative provided by Impossible Foods.
 It was first introduced in the United States in 2019 and made available in Canada in 2021.

-By default, the Impossible Whopper is topped with tomatoes, lettuce, mayonnaise, ketchup, pickles, and onions; customers can ask for toppings to be added or removed.
-It can be ordered with cheese.
+By default, the Impossible Whopper is topped with tomatoes, lettuce, mayonnaise, ketchup, pickles, and onions; as with any other Burger King sandwich, customers can ask for toppings to be added or removed.
 It is typically cooked on the same grill as meat patties, though customers can request for it to be cooked separately.

 Customers' opinions vary on how closely the Impossible Whopper resembles the beef Whopper.
 Reviewers have praised the burger's environmental benefits compared to the beef Whopper.

 Development and initial roll-out

 The Impossible Whopper was rolled out in 2019.
 Burger King already sold other veggie burgers before this, but they were not intended to be as meatlike as the Impossible Whopper.
 Burger King considered selling a burger from Beyond Meat but decided on Impossible Foods instead.

-In developing the burger, Impossible Foods used the same recipe as their other products (their Impossible Burger came out in 2016) but redesigned the patties to match the shape of the regular Whopper and fit in the same bun.
+In developing the burger, Impossible Foods used the same recipe as their other products (their Impossible Burger was released in 2016) but redesigned the patties to match the shape of the regular Whopper and fit in the same bun.
 The Impossible Foods factory in Oakland, California, added an additional production line specifically for Impossible Whoppers.
 Burger King began test marketing the new burger in April 2019 at 59 locations in and around St. Louis, Missouri.
 This initial launch was accompanied with an April Fools-themed promotional video on April 1, 2019.
 That month, Burger King restaurants in St. Louis saw an increase in foot traffic, outperforming Burger King's average foot traffic nationwide by 18.5%, according to a market research firm.
 In May 2019, the trial was expanded to four cities.